ramintavassoli/autonomous-agent-path-finder/README.md

 # Projects
-to fully understand the software, you are advised to read the final report before running the simulation.
+to fully understand the software, you should read the final report before running the simulation.